goulash1971/mongoose-dbref/README.md

 ### Overview

-Mongoose-DBRef is an extension for Mongoose that exposes the DBRef type from the the `node-mongodb-native` driver as a top level type in the Mongoose ORM and provides some utilities and plugins that allow DBRef instances to be dereferenced from the models.
+Mongoose-DBRef is an extension for Mongoose that exposes the DBRef type from the the `node-mongodb-native` driver as a top level type in the Mongoose ORM and provides some utilities, plugins and patches that allow DBRef instances to be dereferenced from the models.

 The extension provides the following types: